sdamolini/sdamolini.github.io/_posts/2020-03-19-Tutorial - Create a New Environment with Anaconda (Windows 10).md

 <a id="Create-the-Environment-and-Install-Packages"></a>
 ## 2.2.
 Create the Environment and Install Packages

-We now need to launc the Anaconda prompt with Administrator rights.
+We now need to launch the Anaconda prompt with Administrator rights.
 To do that, press the Windows key on your keyboard, and type "Anaconda Prompt".
-RIght click on it and "Run as Administrator".
+Right click on it and "Run as Administrator".
 (For future uses, I strongly recommend to pin this app to the task bar and edit its properties to always start with Admin rights.)

 Now open your favorite text editor and paste the following line: